JTan2231/castra/castra-core/examples/bootstrap-quickstart/README.md

 This directory contains the leanest configuration needed to prove the bootstrap pipeline works end-to-end.
-It reuses the demo Alpine image that ships with the repository, forwards guest SSH to `localhost:2223`, and runs a tiny shell script that stamps a completion file.
+It reuses the demo Alpine image that ships with the repository, forwards guest SSH to `localhost:2222`, and runs a tiny shell script that stamps a completion file.

-> **Credentials**: The metadata references an example ED25519 key pair at
+> **Credentials**: The example assumes `root@localhost:2222` accepts one of your
-> `bootstrap/keys/quickstart_ed25519`.
-The private key ships with this repo for
-> demo purposes only; do not reuse it outside local testing.
-Before running the
-> bootstrap pipeline, copy `bootstrap/keys/quickstart_ed25519.pub` into the
-> guest’s `~root/.ssh/authorized_keys` (for example via the VM console or
-> `ssh-copy-id` once you have a temporary password).
-With the public key in
-> place the bootstrap runner can authenticate without prompting.
+> local SSH keys without a password prompt.
+If you need to point Castra at a
+> specific identity, add an `[ssh]` stanza to `bootstrap/bootstrap.toml`.

 ```bash
 cargo run -- up \